cwslab/neon_ppe/README.md

 Submit your prepared ensemble of simulations for execution on the designated computing resources.
 - Use the appropriate command or script to submit your job ensemble to the scheduler (e.g., using qsub, sbatch, etc.).
 - Keep track of the job status and ensure all simulations run as expected.

+#### Step 6: Collect the History

+Gather and organize the output data from your simulations for analysis.

+- Collect the output files from the specified directories once the simulations are complete.
+- Ensure all historical data is stored in an easily accessible and well-organized format for further analysis.
+- Check that all expected data files are present and complete before proceeding to data analysis.